thakurganeshsingh/zeta-dav-assignment-1/Readme.md

 The OpenAPI document contains markdown syntax, which might produce varying results based on OpenAPI viewer tool used.
 Recommendation is to use editors with latest markdown standards such as [Stoplight](https://stoplight.io/), [Swagger Editor](https://editor.swagger.io/)*, [Markdown Viewer Extension](https://chrome.google.com/webstore/detail/markdown-viewer/)

-* - User experience might vary due to Markdown rendering
+- *User experience might vary due to Markdown rendering

+### Hosted Docs

+For the user experience and simplicity, the repository content have been hosted on Stoplight Workspace.
+The API document can be accessed [here](https://thakur-workspace.stoplight.io/docs/zeta---dav-assignment)
 ### Developer Information

 **Thakur Ganeshsingh**